▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Conservation Actions Proposed

-Rara in national and international markets.
-Each captive specimen of this species which is capable of reproducing, must be placed in a well-managed captive breeding program and not sold as a pet, in order to ensure its long-term survival.
+Its population in the wild is small and decreasing whereby each captive specimen of this species that is capable of reproducing, must be placed in a well-managed captive breeding program and not sold as a pet, in order to ensure its long-term survival.

 Alternative names: